17 Natural experiments

 The hypothetical experiments described above are analogous to field experiments, which involve real decision-makers making real decisions in the relevant context.
 More common in accounting research is the laboratory experiment.
 A typical laboratory experiment involves participants of convenience (e.g., undergraduate students or online survey participants) making “decisions” in a highly stylized setting.

-While laboratory experiments might be useful for understanding generic features of human decision-making, it is a huge leap to think that how undergraduates might react to hypothetical accounting policy variables in terms of hypothetical investment decisions provides genuine insights into real-world business decisions.
+While laboratory experiments might be useful for understanding generic features of human decision-making, it is a huge leap to go from the reactions of undergraduates to hypothetical accounting policy variables and hypothetical investment decisions to conclusions about real-world business decisions.
 This is arguably true for almost all research questions examined by accounting researchers.
-Consistent with this, there appears to be very little impact of research using laboratory experiments on empirical accounting research, which is the overwhelming majority of research in the top accounting journals (see Gow et al., 2016).
+Consistent with this, the impact of research using laboratory experiments on empirical accounting research—the overwhelming majority of research in the top accounting journals (see Gow et al., 2016)—seems fairly limited.

 17.2 Natural experiments